schlatterbeck/sudokumaker/README.rst

 .. image:: kik.png

-For the genetic algorithm library, my python wrapper *pgapy* of the parallel genetic algorithm library (pgapack) is needed.
-There is currently no Windows support for *pgapy* but recent changes to *may* be a step in the right direction: PGAPack is now bundled with *pgapy*.
+For the genetic algorithm library, my python wrapper PGApy_ of the parallel genetic algorithm library (PGApack_) is needed.
+There should be Windows support for PGApy_ but I haven't tested the latest changes on Windows.

-For a skilled person it should be possible to get PGAPack running on Windows, so if you're doing this, let me know.
+Version 1.2: Parallel version

+- If installed with a parallel (MPI) version of pgapy the evaluation can be parallelized
+- Caching now done in ``pre_eval`` and ``endofgen``: ``pre_eval`` looks for hits in the cache and prevents that these individuals get evaluated again.
+The ``endofgen`` method fills the cache.
+- Default for random seed is 42
+- Get rid of ``--verbose`` option

 Version 1.1: Add licensing information